pogodevorg/discord-bot-chatfilter/README.md

 * [Credits](#credits)

 ## What is it?
-`discord-bot-chatfilter` is an open source repo for cats...
+`discord-bot-chatfilter` is an open source repo for filtering out certain keywords for chat using regex pattern.
+Filtering can be applied to specific channels as well.

 ## Installation
 Installation instructions to follow here.

 ## Documentation
-Any further documentation to be written here, or refered to elsewhere.
+Any further documentation to be written here, or referred to elsewhere.

 ## Licensing
 [GNU GPL](https://github.com/pogodevorg/discord-bot-chatfilter/blob/master/LICENSE), v3 or later.